galaxyproject/galaxy-hub/src/admin/faq/index.md

 **How do I implement support for a new data type in Galaxy?**

-For complete details on how to support a new data type, see our [AddingDatatypes page](/src/admin/datatypes/Adding Datatypes/index.md).
+For complete details on how to support a new data type, see our [Adding Datatypes page](/src/admin/datatypes/adding-datatypes/index.md).

 ----